r0bertcode/z-crypt/README.md

 ---

-Decrypts encrypted string via AES-256-CCM using the same key, iv, and tag from encryption of that string.
-Will return the decrypted data in the encoding of choice (<b>default:</b> "utf-8"), if the 'aad' option was used in encryption, it is required for decryption.

 - <b>encrypted</b> ( String | Buffer ): Encrypted string to decrypt

 - <b>key</b> ( 16 Byte Buffer | String ) : Secret key that was used in encryption